neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.5.md

 Starting from 30th Nov, 2018, NEO Foundation complete a selection cycle for applicants every 3 months.
 NEO Foundation will try to select one candidate according to candidate's potential contribution to the NEO ecosystem.
 Candidates who have applied but have not been chosen as consensus nodes will automatically enter the candidate pool for the next 3-month cycle.

+When all 7 [current consensus nodes](#current-consensus-nodes) have been decentralized, NEO Foundation will decide in the following election cycle whether or not there will be more consensus nodes beyond that.

 Below is the selection schedule in 2019:

 - *30th Nov, 2018 - 28th Feb, 2019*